Solid Waste Disposal Authority address concerns residents have about new recycling program

 Marsha Samuelson may not have issues with her recycling but executive director Doc Holladay said others do.

-"The two thing I think we hear about is some of the residents think that we need to have more than once a month collection and the other is there's still some confusion about why we eliminated commodities from the existing program."
+"The two things I think we hear about is some of the residents think that we need to have more than once a month collection and the other is there's still some confusion about why we eliminated commodities from the existing program."

 Batteries and plastic other than narrow neck numbers 1 and 2 bottles can't be processed under the new recycling program.